Marisol24/CeNCOOS_Analysis_Data/README.md

 Ultimately the choosing of the quality flag is up to discretion of interpreter.

-If the interpreter would like a different flag for the subset, simply replace the '==1' with another number. e.g. '==n' ii=np.array((df4['temp_flg'] == n) & (df4['sal_flg'] == n) & (df4['fluor_flg'] == n) & (df4['ph_flg'] == n) & (df4['nitrate_flg'] == n) & (df4['do2_flg'] == n))
+If the interpreter would like a different flag for the subset, simply replace the '==1' with another number. e.g. '==n' i.e. data array with all qc lags as '==1' ii=np.array((df4['temp_flg'] == n) & (df4['sal_flg'] == n) & (df4['fluor_flg'] == n) & (df4['ph_flg'] == n) & (df4['nitrate_flg'] == n) & (df4['do2_flg'] == n))